meganvo/meganvo.github.io/_posts/2019-02-01-promotions.md

 The creation flow was contained within a modal with limited targeting and promotion types.
 {: .post-img-caption}

+### Running a design sprint
+{: .post-wrapper}
-In order to grow the product, we needed to take a step back and think beyond its current MVP state. **We ran a week long design sprint.** To kick it off, we conducted expert interviews across stakeholders in Finance, Support, Sales departments to share their insights.
+We needed to take a step back and think beyond its current MVP state and run a design sprint.
+To kick it off, we conducted expert interviews across stakeholders in Finance, Support, Sales departments to share their insights.
 {: .post-wrapper}

 ![alt text]({{ site.baseurl }}/images/promotions/sprint.jpg)